Homepage > Journal > What are the components of a web application? What does a business owner need to know?

 Model View Controller is a pattern in which each of the layers mentioned above serves a separate function, operates based on its own logic, and supports a separate set of functionalities.

-• View: the data presentation logic layer (the data are downloaded by the Controller from the Data layer) responsible for the web application look
+• View: The data presentation logic layer (the controller downloads the data from the data layer) is responsible for the web application look.

-The View (Presentation) layer is created by front-end developers who give the application a visually attractive, friendly, intuitive, and ergonomic appearance.
-They design the interface and layout focused on the best User Experience.
+Front-end developers create the view (presentation) layer, giving the application a visually attractive, friendly, intuitive, and ergonomic appearance.
+They also design the user interface components and layout, focusing on the best user experience.

-The remaining layers are created by developers specializing in back-end technologies aimed at providing stable, secure, and effective solutions.
+The remaining layers are created by developers specializing in back-end technologies, which aim to provide stable, secure, and effective solutions.

-The essence of the layered approach to creating web applications is the autonomation of problems in each of the layers and avoiding the introduction of dependencies that result in changes in the entire system.
+The essence of the layered approach to creating web applications is the autonomation of problems in each layer and the avoidance of introducing dependencies that result in changes in the entire system.

-In other words, application creation must be aimed at building it so that a modification introduced in one layer has no significant influence on the remaining layers.
+In other words, application creation must aim to build it so that a modification introduced in one layer has no significant influence on the remaining layers.

-With such separation, it is possible to create, develop, test, manage and repair web applications faster and more easily.
+With such separation, creating, developing, testing, managing, and repairing web applications faster and more easily is possible.
 It also enables you to define roles, dependencies, responsibilities, methods of communication, and accesses within the entire system and, therefore, the relationships between entire layers and between the components of individual layers.

 Currently, other variants of this model can be found, such as MVP (Model-View-Presenter) and MVVM (Model-View-ViewModel).

-From the business owner’s perspective, the Business Logic layer plays a key role as it translates the business process and goals into web application functionalities.
+From the business owner's perspective, the business logic layer is crucial in translating the business process and goals into web application functionalities.

-For example, in the case of a booking application, the Business Logic will be the possibility to browse available offers, make a selection and ultimately book a particular facility for a specific period.
+For example, in a booking application, business logic will allow users to browse available offers, make a selection, and ultimately book a particular facility for a specific period.

-The Business Logic layer of a web application is primarily aimed at:
+The business logic layer of a web application is focused on the following:

-• Data validation and buffering, i.e., checking their correctness necessary for correct and efficient web application operation, and acceleration of their handling
+• Data validation and buffering, i.e., checking data correctness necessary for proper and efficient web application operation and acceleration of data handling

 • Workflow management